 Engage in thought-provoking discussions

-A lively Q & A session follows each lecture, giving you the opportunity to pose questions and delve into selected topics.
+A lively Q & A session will follow each lecture, giving you the opportunity to pose questions and delve into the selected topics.

 Free and open to the public